deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 “Is there anything further you need from us?”

-“Nah,” the polar bear waved an enormous paw distractedly, “I gotta study.
+“Nah,” the polar bear waved an enormous paw distractedly.
+“I gotta study.
 Y’all get back’ta Cimbrean.
 I betcha have plans ‘fer R-and-R…”

 “Assuming our friend hasn’t scuppered them…” Wilde said.
 “Have fun!”